oriravid/Appo-Music/README.md

 ### Playlist CRUD

 -   User can create, rename, delete and add songs to playlist
--   Playlist page contains all playlist song with a rotating display of their album's cover artwork
+-   Playlist page contains all playlist songs with a rotating display of their album's cover artwork

 <img src="/readme/playlist.gif">